Czechs pushing EU law on Belarus-type migrant storms

 "The flow of migrants is facilitated by Russia's visa policy towards certain African countries of origin," it said.

-There were just 752 "irregular border-crossings" from Belarus so far this year, but Poland, Lithuania, and Latvia prevented 14,613 entries, showing that "the potential for the possible increase in flows into the EU remains high", the Czech Republic also said.
+There were just 752 "irregular border-crossings" from Belarus so far this year, but Poland, Lithuania, and Latvia also prevented 14,613 entries, showing that "the potential for the possible increase in flows into the EU remains high", the Czech Republic said.

 Its warnings hark back to events in 2021 when Belarus flew in thousands of people from the Middle East and forced them to storm Polish and Lithuanian borders.

-The situation was different compared to authentic refugee crises because it was a deliberately orchestrated campaign by Belarus to cause political stress inside the EU.
+The situation was different to authentic refugee crises because it was a deliberately orchestrated campaign by Belarus to cause political stress inside the EU.

 Turkey and Morocco used similar tactics against Greece and Spain in 2020 and 2021, respectively.